-If you are running with other Websense products that inspect HTTPS traffic, such as Websense Data Security Suite, you must enable HTTPS.
+If you are running with other Websense products that inspect HTTPS traffic, such as Websense Data Security Suite, you must select enable HTTPS here.

 - 2. Click Apply and then click Restart. - 3.
 On Configure > My Proxy > UI Setup > General, specify the port for the SSL Manager interface.
 The default is 8071.
-This must be a different port than the Content Gateway Manager interface (default 8081). - 4.
-Enter the name of the SSL certificate file.
-See Creating a subordinate CA, page 128.
+This must be a different port than the Content Gateway Manager interface (default 8081).

+4. Enter the name of the SSL certificate file.
+See Creating a subordinate CA, page 140.